aaronbloomfield/pdr/tutorials/01-intro-unix/virtual-box.md

 ### Transferring files back and forth ###

-The easiest solution may be the last one listed here, so read through these before you start on any of them.
+The easiest solution may be the last one listed here, but read through these before you start on any of them.

-One option is to set up an e-mail client (or use a web browser - firefox is installed, and the icon is on the top menu bar) and e-mail your files back and forth.
+One option is to set up an e-mail client (or use a web browser - Google Chrome is installed, and the icon is on the bottom menu bar) and e-mail your files back and forth.
 Or use an online file server.

 You can also set up 'shared folders' to directly read and write files back and forth.
 To do so, see [here](http://www.ubuntugeek.com/how-to-access-windows-host-shared-folders-from-ubuntu-guest-in-virtualbox.html).

 [Dropbox](http://dropbox.com) may be the easiest way to sync files between your virtual machine and your host machine.
-To install:

-- download the 32-bit Ubuntu version downloaded from [here](https://www.dropbox.com/install?os=lnx) - be sure to save the file, not open it, from Firefox
-- install it from the command-line via 'sudo dpkg -i dropbox_1.4.0_i386.deb' but note that the file name may change as a new version is released
-    - note: dropbox requires a supporting package (python-gpgme), but I already installed that on the image
-- once installed, a vibrating icon will appear in the left-hand launcher; click on that, then click on "Start Dropbox"
-- this will download the proprietary daemon (a daemon is a background process) and install it
-- at that point, the standard dropbox registration wizard will appear
+To install, see the instructions toward the bottom of the [Virtual Box Image Creation Details](vb-image-details.html) ([md](vb-image-details.md)) page.

 ### Image creation details ###